-The last day to drop a class that begins March 28 and not be charged for the class is at the end of the First Week, Sunday, April 3.
+The last day to drop a class that begins September 27 and not be charged for the class is Monday, October 3 by 11:59 p.m.
 For drop deadlines for courses that begin later in the term, and for deadlines for changing your course schedule (including grade change options), please see the Important Dates calendar.
 Courses are dropped in ExpressLane.
 Instructors are NOT required to drop you if you do not log in or attend.
 Please see the Lane website for complete information about drops and refunds.

 Please check with your academic advisor before changing to a P/NP grade to ensure your credits will transfer or meet your program requirements.

 LCC services to help you with remote/online learning:

 What is Moodle?

 - Moodle is the site where Lane's remote/ online courses live.
 Your instructor will likely provide some class resources through Moodle during the first three weeks.

 - From any internet browser, visit https://classes.lanecc.edu

 - Enter your L# and your long MyLane passphrase.